Sam-Izdat/tinycio/doc/source/ref_cs_gfx.rst

 .. rubric:: Footnotes

 ..
 [1] not yet implemented
 ..
-[2] scene-linear but still bad for rendering - can have negative values
+[2] scene-linear but still `bad for rendering <https://community.acescentral.com/t/difference-between-virtual-and-real-color-primaries/1380/7>`_
 ..
 [3] currently disabled
 ..
 [4] intended for color picking; not implemented for image tensor conversion